 Brenda was inspired by her grandson since 2008, Ryan Woods, who was born and diagnosed on the autism spectrum at the age of three with autism.
 Brenda enjoys growing her Foundation and has managed to team up with the Walmart stores statewide training/preparing adults for employment.
 This partnership is such a blessing to those with Special Needs and Walmart.
 She continuously takes courses and attends conferences having to do with autism.
 Brenda attended Denver University after leaving Galveston, TX (where she was born/raised); worked in private sector for over 40 years, including Washington, D.C. where she was employed in Government Affairs for Xerox Corporation.
 Brenda has been sought after by Walmart management and other corporations to help raise awareness throughout the state of CT; a passionate advocate for children/families; and a fearless leader.
 Her free time is spent with her two adult children, and grandson, Ryan.

 Ian was born and raised until age 12 in Galveston, TX.
-He is the Foundation's "go to" person for the programs and fundraising events that will occur in 2016.
-He serves as volunteer Program Director for CAMP RWAF and the kids love "Mr. Ian" -- he never meets a stranger.
+He is the Foundation's "go to" person for the programs and fundraising events.
+He serves as Program Director for CAMP RWAF and the kids love "Mr. Ian" -- he never meets a stranger.

 Ebone' was born and raised in Connecticut.
 Magna Cum Laude Sacred Heart Graduate and Educational Attorney practicing in NYC for the United States Department of Education Office of Civil Rights; prior to this recent position, she worked for one of the top special education firms on Long Island five years representing school districts.
 She is also certified to practice in CT.
 She enjoys working out every day and spending time with her parents, brother and his family when she can get to Connecticut.
 She has resided and worked in NYC since 2007.
 Ebone' is an advocate for RWAF and helps families pro bono whenever she can do so.
 She is often in Washington, DC with a passion to change policy management, interested in politics; legislators, often invited to work with U.S. Senators regarding Civil Rights, Disabilities and Employment.